WilliamIsted/cordova-messenger-queries-schemes/README.md

-# Cordova Usage Descriptions
-## Add LSApplicationQueriesSchemes dict to Info.plist to allow access to fb-messenger.
+### Add "fb-messenger" to Info.plist to allow access to canOpenURL.

 This plugin will add "fb-messenger" to the "LSApplicationQueriesSchemes" array in *-Info.plist